-Congratulations to Grant (GM Warehousing) on being selected as the Rising Leader semi-finalist for February by the Goering Center.
-He was selected under the category of Dynamic Business Strategy, which is one of the 10 best practices of family & private businesses – the criteria for the Rising Leaders program.
+Congratulations to Liz Switzer (Operations Business Manager) on being selected as the Rising Leader semi-finalist for June by the Goering Center.
+Liz was selected under the category of Dynamic Business Strategy, which is one of the 10 best practices of family & private businesses – the criteria for the Rising Leaders program.
 Learn more about Goering Center’s Rising Leader program here: https://business.uc.edu/faculty-and-research/research-centers/goering/family-and-private-business-awards/rising-leader.html

 On February 2, 2020, millions of people at home will tune in to Super Bowl LIV.
 Thousands more will travel to Miami, Flordia, to see the San Fransico 49ers and Kansas City Chiefs face-off (plus, enjoy the halftime performances of Jennifer Lopez and Shakira).
 So, how does one of the most notable sporting events in the world meet the demands of fans, players, attendees, and others?